Piotr1215/dotfiles/README.md

 - configure git with given user and email (default values point to my user)
 - install a bunch of programs and symlink them using stow
+- set up shell environment with zsh and oh-my-zsh configuration
 - most notably, install neovim and configure its plugins

 > [!NOTE]